datalogics-bhaugen/pdf-web-api-clients/README.md

 * `scripts/gunicorn` starts this server
 * `thumbnail/scripts/gunicorn` runs the thumbnail server

-On Linux, the corresponding init daemon commands are:

-* `/sbin/start webapi` and `/sbin/stop webapi`
-* `/sbin/start thumbnail` and `/sbin/stop thumbnail`

 ## Monitor

-* `web-api/monitor.py` is used by Scout to monitor this server
+* `scripts/monitor.py` is used by Scout to monitor this server
-* `web-api/monitor-thumbnail.py` is used to monitor the thumbnail server
+* `thumbnail-src/scripts/monitor.py` is used to monitor the thumbnail server

 ## Test